History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 5.5 Exchange of Proposed Exhibits and Final Witness List

-The Chair of the Hearing Panel shall instruct the parties to exchange proposed exhibits and a final witness list a certain amount of time prior to the hearing (the exchange should be at least three (3) business days before the hearing).
+The Panel Chair shall instruct the parties to exchange proposed exhibits and a final witness list a certain amount of time prior to the hearing (the exchange should be at least three (3) business days before the hearing).
 On the specified date, one hard copy of a party’s proposed exhibits must be exchanged with the other party, with a copy provided to the Panel Chair.
-The parties and the Chair may agree to another format (i.e. e-mail with pdf attachments, thumb drive, disk, etc.) for the exchange.
+The parties and the Panel Chair may agree to another format (i.e. e-mail with pdf attachments, thumb drive, disk, etc.) for the exchange.
 Proposed exhibits should be marked sequentially by each party on the front page (i.e. Provost Exh.
 1, Respondent Exh.
 1) and the pages of each exhibit should be numbered for easy reference.
-The Chair may not share the exhibits with the other members of the Panel at this stage.
+The Panel Chair may not share the exhibits with the other members of the Panel at this stage.

 5.6 Pre-hearing Meeting Recorded